ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Verifying Reasoning Steps via Probing Internal States of LLMs

-Originally developed to score atomic factual claims \citep{fadeeva2024fact}, here we extend UHeads to score reasoning steps in a PRM-style setup.
+\myparagraph{Reasoning step extraction} is done in two ways.
+LLMs in non-thinking mode are instructed to generate each CoT step on a separate, self-contained line (see \cref{appendix:llm_prompt}).
+LLMs reliably follow this format and produce well-formatted CoT steps, so they can be easily extracted during training and inference via simple pattern matching.
+LLMs operating in native thinking mode cannot be explicitly instructed to produce reasoning trajectories with clearly separated steps.
+To mitigate this problem, we treat each sentence as a reasoning step.

-\textbf{Constructing training dataset for UHead.} To construct the training data for UHead, we use 10.8K problems (prompts) from the PRM800K training dataset.
+\myparagraph{Constructing training data.} To construct the training data for ReProbe, we use 10.8K problems (prompts) from the training subset of PRM800K.
 This dataset is an established resource for training and evaluating LLM reasoning capabilities.
-As most PRMs are already trained on LLM generations derived from it, it enables a fair comparison \citep{wang2024mathshepherdverifyreinforcellms,zhang2025lessonsdevelopingprocessreward}.
-We prompted reasoning LLMs to generate each step of the CoT solution on a separate, self-contained line, enabling accurate correctness grading.
-The full prompt is provided in Appendix \ref{appendix:llm_prompt}. \texttt{Qwen3-8B} reliably follows this prompt and produces high-quality CoT steps.
-For each of the 10.8K math problems, we generate 3 reasoning chains, resulting in \mytexttilde32K data samples.
-For all reasoning chain generations, we use nucleus sampling with a maximum of $256$ new tokens, top-$k=50$, top-$p=0.95$, and a temperature of $1.0$.
+As most PRMs are already trained on LLM generations derived from it, it enables a fair comparison \citep{wang-etal-2024-math,zhang2025lessonsdevelopingprocessreward}.
+We generate 3 reasoning trajectories per problem across 10.8K mathematical problems, yielding \mytexttilde32K samples.
+We use nucleus sampling (top-$k{=}50$, top-$p{=}0.95$, temperature${=}1.0$).
+For annotation and training efficiency, we restrict the length of the generation during training.
+This restriction is removed during evaluation to ensure that our results are free of length bias.

-Then, we annotated step-level correctness of each CoT step using an LLM as a judge.
-The judge LLM was provided with the question, the target LLM’s CoT steps and final answer, and the ground-truth answer; and then prompted to assess the correctness of each step.
-The full annotation prompts are given in Appendix~\ref{appendix:anno_prompt}.
-We consider two judging approaches: (1) an external verifier, where a larger LLM evaluates the steps, and (2) a self-supervised setting, where the same reasoning LLM annotates its own generations.
-Following \citet{zheng2025processbenchidentifyingprocesserrors}, who showed that general reasoning models perform well at step-level correctness annotation, we adopt \texttt{DeepSeek-R1} as the external verifier.
-Other details to reproduce the training data can be found in \cref{appendix:training_data_anno}.
+We annotate the correctness of each reasoning step using an LLM as a judge.
+The judge is provided with the input question, the target LLM's CoT steps and final answer, as well as the ground-truth answer, and is prompted to assess the correctness of each reasoning step.
+The annotation prompts are provided in ~\cref{appendix:anno_prompt}.
+We consider two approaches to step annotation: (1) an external verification setting, in which a larger LLM evaluates the reasoning steps -- following \citet{zheng2025processbenchidentifyingprocesserrors}, we use DeepSeek-R1; and (2) a self-supervised setting, in which the same LLM annotates its own generated CoT steps.
+Other details for reproducing the training data construction can be found in \cref{appendix:training_data_anno}.